Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Isolation of local rhizobial strains:

-Extreme exopolysaccharide producer rhizobial isolates with tolerance to heavy metal salts was the goal of this study.
-Results revealed a success of isolation of twenty-five local rhizobial isolates from different leguminous plants.
-Among these isolates eight were selected as high exopolysaccharide producer according to cultural appearance on yeast extract mannitol agar medium.
-The local isolates named as follows: Ensifer fredii bv. fredii RM1, Rhizobium leguminosarum bv. trifolii RM3, Ensifer meliloti RM5, Rhizobium grahamii RM12, Ensifer meliloti RM14, Rhizobium leguminosarum bv. phaseoli RM16, Rhizobium sp.
+Extreme exopolysaccharide-producing rhizobial isolates with tolerance to heavy metal salts were the goal of this study.
+Results revealed the success of isolation of twenty-five local rhizobial isolates from different leguminous plants.
+Among these isolates, eight were selected as high exopolysaccharide producers according to cultural appearance on yeast extract mannitol agar medium.
+The local isolates are named as follows: Ensifer fredii bv. fredii RM1, Rhizobium leguminosarum bv. trifolii RM3, Ensifer meliloti RM5, Rhizobium grahamii RM12, Ensifer meliloti RM14, Rhizobium leguminosarum bv.
+Phaseoli RM16, Rhizobium sp.
 RM23 and Rhizobium Vicia RM25.
-These rhizobial isolates were isolated from the following leguminous plants: Vigna unguiculata L., Trifolium alexandrinum, Trigonella foenum-graecum L., Leucaena leucocephala L., Medicago sativa L., Phaseolus vulgaris L., Tribulus terrestris L. and Vicia faba L. The leguminous plants were collected from different farms and areas in Nineveh Governorate/Iraq.
-Purified cultures of eight rhizobial isolates , i. e., appearance of colonies of bacteria were regular, circular and transparent.
+These rhizobial isolates were isolated from the following leguminous plants: Vigna unguiculata L., Trifolium alexandrinum, Trigonella foenum-graecum L., Leucaena leucocephala L., Medicago sativa L., Phaseolus vulgaris L., Tribulus terrestris L., and Vicia faba L. The leguminous plants were collected from different farms and areas in Nineveh Governorate/Iraq.
+Purified cultures of eight rhizobial isolates, i.e., the purified cultures produced colonies that were regular, circular, and transparent.

 Production of biomass and exopolysaccharide by local isolated isolates:

-Table 1 shows biomass production as well as exopolysaccharide production and final pH.
+Table 1 shows biomass production, as well as exopolysaccharide production and final pH.
 The maximum exopolysaccharide production was 3.76 gm/L by the isolate R. leguminosarum bv.
-Viciae RM25 and the minimum exopolysaccharide production was 0.48 gm/L by the isolate by the isolate R. leguminosarum bv. trifolii RM3.
-Maximum dry cell weight was 3.50 gm/L by Ensifer meliloti RM5 and minimum dry cell weight was 0.21 gm/L by isolate R. grahamii RM12.
-Initial pH was 6.8 and after two days of incubation was decreased, the maximum decrease was 4.30 by the isolate Ensifer meliloti RM5.
-The minimum decrease in pH was by the isolate Ensifer fredii bv. fredii which reached 5.70.
+Viciae RM25, and the minimum exopolysaccharide production was 0.48 gm/L by the isolate R. leguminosarum bv. trifolii RM3.
+Maximum dry cell weight was 3.50 gm/L by Ensifer meliloti RM5, and minimum dry cell weight was 0.21 gm/L by isolate R. grahamii RM12.
+Initial pH was 6.8, and after two days of incubation, it was decreased; the maximum decrease was 4.30 by the isolate Ensifer meliloti RM5.
+The minimum decrease in pH was by the isolate Ensifer fredii bv.
+Fredii, which reached 5.70.
 [19] found that the maximum exopolysaccharide production was 6.31 gm/ L by the isolate R. leguminosarum bv.
-Viciae WS18 after two days of incubation, when mannitol used as sole carbon source.
+Viciae WS18 after two days of incubation, when mannitol was used as the sole carbon source.

-Results of this study Table 2 and Fig 2-5 showed tolerance of most local isolated rhizobia to studied heavy metals.
-Results revealed that all the eight studied rhizobial bacteria were tolerated nickel chloride with studied concentrations 100, 500, 1000 and 5000 µg/ml.
-Also, all the isolates were tolerated 100 and 500 µ/ml of zinc sulfate and copper sulfate, respectively.
-Lead acetate with 100 µg/ml were tolerated by all isolated rhizobial strains.
-Tolerance of all rhizobial isolates to 1000 µg/ml of zinc sulfate were noticed.
-For other values were varied from minimum inhibition zone (4 mm) against 5000 µg/ml copper sulfate by the isolate R. leguminosarum bv. phaseoli RM16 and against 500 µg/ml lead acetate by the isolate R. leguminosarum bv.
-Viciae RM25 to maximum inhibition zone (24mm) against 5000 µg/ml copper sulfate by the isolate R. leguminosarum bv. trifolii RM3.
-Shen et al., [23] isolated twenty rhizobial strains showed different levels of tolerance to copper, nickel and zinc.
+Results of this study, Table 2 and Fig. 2-5, showed tolerance of most local isolated rhizobia to the studied heavy metals.
+Results revealed that all eight studied rhizobial bacteria were tolerant to nickel chloride at the studied concentrations of 100, 500, 1000, and 5000 µg/ml.
+Also, all the isolates were tolerant to 100 and 500 µ/ml of zinc sulfate and copper sulfate, respectively.
+Lead acetate at 100 µg/ml was tolerated by all isolated rhizobial strains.
+Tolerance of all rhizobial isolates to 1000 µg/ml of zinc sulfate was noticed.
+For other values, the minimum inhibition zone (4 mm) against 5000 µg/ml copper sulfate was observed by the isolate R. leguminosarum bv.
+Phaseoli RM16 and against 500 µg/ml lead acetate by the isolate R. leguminosarum bv.
+Viciae RM25 to the maximum inhibition zone (24mm) against 5000 µg/ml copper sulfate by the isolate R. leguminosarum bv. trifolii RM3.
+Shen et al. [23] isolated twenty rhizobial strains that showed different levels of tolerance to copper, nickel, and zinc.
 Liu et al. [24] results indicated novel evidence for further exploring more functional microbes from the nickel-mine soil.
 Rahal and Chekireb [25] analyzed the diversity of 50 strains isolated from Trifolium sp.
-Nodules growing on Pb- Zn mine soil.
-Mechanisms mediating resistance to Cobalt and Nickel have been identified in many metals’ resistant rhizobium through the identification of orthologues of metal resistance genes characterized in C. metallidurans CH34 [26].
+Nodules growing on Pb-Zn mine soil.
+Mechanisms mediating resistance to Cobalt and Nickel have been identified in many metal-resistant rhizobia through the identification of orthologues of metal resistance genes characterized in C. metallidurans CH34 [26].
 Microorganisms tolerant of metal contaminants are known to have two mechanisms by which they protect themselves from the toxic effects of heavy metals.
-Exclusion, as mediated by the exopolysaccharide capsule around the cell, has been shown to prevent cells uptake of metals [27].
+Exclusion, as mediated by the exopolysaccharide capsule around the cell, has been shown to prevent cells’ uptake of metals [27].

 Figures & Tables